sebastian-software/effective-prettier-vscode/README.md

 > NOTE: If any local configuration file is present (i.e. `.prettierrc`) the VS Code settings will **NOT** be used.

-## Migrating from Versions 2.x

-Version 3.0 has a number of breaking changes.
-The settings for Linters have been removed.
-Linters are still supported, but the settings are no longer needed.
-See the [documentation on linters below](#linter-integration).
-See also [Error Messages](#error-messages)

-> NOTE: If you are seeing messages about legacy configuration settings, double check that you don't have any settings for the linters in your workspace or global settings.
-You must remove these.
-See also [Error Messages](#error-messages)

-Finally, there are a few smaller breaking changes, including removal of support for older versions of prettier.
-See the [CHANGELOG](https://github.com/prettier/prettier-vscode/blob/master/CHANGELOG.md) for details.

 ## Usage

 ### Using Command Palette (CMD/CTRL + Shift + P)